elephantrobotics/myCobot_Pro_630_docs/6-SDKDevelopment/python/python_demo.md

     elephant_client.start_client()

-    "Get the robot IN1 input status"
+    "Pin numbers 0 to 5 correspond to the base electrical interface OUT 1 to 6; 16 to 17 correspond to the end of the robot electrical interface OUT 1 to 2"

-    elephant_client.get_digital_in(0)
+    "Get the robot IN1 input status,low level is valid,That is, when GND is connected to the input terminal, feedback is 1, and in other states, feedback is 0" elephant_client.get_digital_in(0)

     "The robot will delay for 0.5 seconds before executing the following program"